-In cases where the mark requires the application of logos as well as simple coding, here the laser is often a much better solution.
-CIJ is very limited as to what type of mark it can produce and over what area but a laser marking machine can deliver a wide variety of graphic formats from logos to barcodes to simple text and over a much bigger area too than a CIJ can apply
+In cases where the mark requires the application of logos as well as simple coding, the laser is often a better solution.
+CIJ is very limited as to what type of mark it can produce and over what area but a laser marking machine can deliver a wide variety of graphic formats, from logos and barcodes to simple text and over a much bigger area than a CIJ can apply.

-A laser marker can also be easier/better to integrate to production lines.
+A laser marker can also be easier to integrate into production lines.
 With CIJ the head is commonly positioned close to the surface to which it is printing.
 With a laser marking machine it is possible to place the beam deflection unit (sometimes known as the scan head) several hundred millimetres away from the product being marked.

 A laser mark can add significantly to the perceived value of the item itself.
 For example, for a recent project we configured a fiber laser marking machine to brand stainless steel razor blades.
 Historically the blades were marked by CIJ.
 The aesthetic of the laser mark was significantly better, raising the perceived value of the item itself and addressing the counterfeiting issue our customer was having with their product marked by CIJ.